 - Dyclonine HCl: anesthetic numbing agent

 - Triamcinolone Acetonide: an anti-inflammatory for reducing swelling.

 This preparation is used by puffing medicated powder via bottle actuator onto the lesion or lesions as directed by the prescription label.
 This medication is for oral use only; it is not intended for ophthalmic, nasal or dermatological use.
-Can be used on all ages.

 If irritation develops, this medicine should be discontinued.
 This medication contains a corticosteroid; your physician may periodically monitor you for HPA axis suppression if prolonged therapy is needed.
 Your physician needs to know if you experience severe or troublesome adverse reactions, become pregnant or intend to become pregnant, or intend to breastfeed.

 Do not share or take anyone else’s medication.
 Talk with your healthcare provider before starting any new medication, including over-the-counter, natural products, or vitamins.
 This medication was compounded specifically for you.
 This patient information summarizes the most important information about your medication; if you would like more information, talk with your doctor.

 You should not take this medication if you have any hypersensitivities to dyclonine, acyclovir, or triamcinolone.
 You should not use this medicine if you have an active fungal or bacterial infection of the mouth or throat.
 A reduced dosage of dyclonine may be required in elderly patients and children.
 Inform your doctor if you have known renal impairment; a dose adjustment may be required.